cockroachdb/docs/cockroachcloud/cloud-sso.md

 - Specific login methods to enable (any not mentioned here will be disabled)
 - Identity provider to setup [Okta / Active Directory / Azure Active Directory / Onelogin / Other]

-- If using SAML, provide one of the following options:
+- If using SAML, provide **one of** the following options:
-	1. The customer IDP metadata XML file
+	- (Option 1): The customer IDP metadata XML file
-	1. All of the following:
+	- (Option 2): All of the following:
 		- Sign in URL
 		- Signing certificate
-- If using OIDC, provide all of the the following:
+- If using OIDC, provide all of the following:
 	- Issuer URL (ends with .well-known/openid-configuration)
 	- Client ID
 	- Client Secret (If the customer prefers using a frontend channel, then this value won’t be needed)